interest-protocol/memez-swap/README.md

 ## Functionality

-### DEX
+### Meme Swap

-The Interest Protocol AMM DEX allows users to create pools, add/remove liquidity, and swap.
-The DEX issues a NFT that accrues trading fees and LpCoins that represent the underlying liquidity to LPs.
+The Memez Swap allows users to deploy Meme Pools and earn trading fees.
+The pools only support swapping.
+They do not have liquidity management functionality.
+This means that it is impossible to rug as there is no LpCoin.
+In addition, the deployer earns all the trading fees ad no one else can add liquidity to it.

 The DEX uses the famous `k = x * y` popularized by [Uniswap](https://uniswap.org/whitepaper.pdf).

-The DEX supports the following operations:
+It supports the following operations:

-- Create Pool: Users can only create volatile & stable pools
+- Create Pool
-- Add/Remove Liquidity
+- Swap
-- Swap: Pool<BTC, Ether> | Ether -> BTC | BTC -> Ether
+- Flash loans for extra fees.

-- Flash loans
+Thats it!!

 ## Contact Us